WojciechGalant1/Company-Workwear-Management-System/README.md

 - Integrating barcode scanning into workflows
 - Developing a role-based authentication system
 - Collaborating with company staff to shape system workflows
+- Conducted testing and validation in collaboration with company staff
+- Deployed and documented the system for long-term internal use